etcusic/etcusic.github.io/_posts/2021-04-16-implementing_serializer_with_rails_api.markdown

 1) Set up a Ruby method which creates a dictionary of all supplies, and then map over all ingredients associated with pantry, recipes, etc and assemble them there.
 This would be easy enough.
 It would slow down the processing a bit on the backend, but not too horribly.
 The issue I have with this method is that whenever the user updates a supply, then it will additionally need to update each ingredient on the frontend as well.
 Not the end of the world, but I don't love it either.

 2) Leave the serializer as is, send the raw data needed for the associations (`:supply_id`), and then assemble the data on the frontend.
 On the one hand, I don't love the idea of the frontend being responsible for assembling the data because it seems like that is asking for glitches.
 On the other hand, if a single method can be used for ingredient/supply assembly and is properly synched up with React/Redux's lifecycle methods, then it would be a more efficeint way to send and update the associated data.

+3) Assemble the data on the backend, but only assemble it for more specific requests.
+This way less data needs to be processed at once and doesn't result in a slow initialization.
+The downside is that it requires more calls to the backend, which doesn't optimize the structure of React.

 That's all I've got for now.
 If you have a strong opinion on how this code should be structured please let me know!
 I'd love to hear feedback.